unraid/docs/docs/unraid-os/manual/storage-management.md

     you changed and what setting they had before the change
 5. Run mover from the Main tab; wait for completion (which can take some time to complete if there are a lot of files); check cache drive contents, should be empty.
-If it\'s not, STOP, post diagnostics, and ask for help.
+If it's not, STOP, post diagnostics, and ask for help.
 6. Stop array.
 7. Set cache drive desired format to XFS or BTRFS, if you only have a